jaliss/securesocial/docs/src/manual/source/guide/password-plugins.md

 ### Java

-For Java, create a subclass of `BasePasswordValidator` and implement the `isValid` and `errorMessage` methods as described above and also add a public constructor that receives an `Application` instance.
+For Java, extend the `PasswordValidator` class and implement the `isValid` and `errorMessage` methods as described above and also add a public constructor that receives an `Application` instance.

     :::java
     public boolean isValid(String password)